-I am a second year student in the Sustainable Development PhD program in Columbia University, where I was awarded the Wu Fellowship for my research in health, wellbeing and public policy .
-My main research interests lie in the fields of health, climate change, inequality, gender and development economics.
+I am a third year student in the Sustainable Development PhD program in Columbia University, where I was awarded the Wu Fellowship for my research in health, wellbeing and public policy .
+My main research interests lie in the fields of health, climate change, and development economics.
 I hold a Master in Applied Economics from Instituto Tecnológico Autónomo de México (ITAM), as well as a degree in Economics from the same university.

 Prior to starting my PhD, I worked at the Economic Research Division at Mexico’s Central Bank and as a junior researcher in two NGO’s, where I analyzed public policy challenges related to financial sustainability, environmental and energy policy, as well as crime prevention.
 My BA’s thesis, in which I explored the distribution of the economic consequences of drug-related violence in Mexico, has been awarded by CitiGroup (Banamex) and the United Nations Office on Drugs and Crime (UNODC).

-On my free time, I participate in the Mexican Students Association (MEXSA) and the Columbia University Bellydance troupe.
 I am a stubborn feminist and an avid microblogger.

 - Email: email@example.com /firstname.lastname@example.org